-The script requires Python 3.6 or later and an internet connection if the script needs to download dependencies or check the validity of external links.
-It will also try to download extra information for things like omgspec, but it shouldn't be a fatal error if there's not internet.
+The script requires Python 3.10 or later and an internet connection if the script needs to download dependencies or check the validity of external links.
+It will also try to download extra information for things like omgspec, but it shouldn't be a fatal error if there's not an internet connection.